symmy596/SurfinPy/docs/source/tutorial_4.rst

 Temperature
 -----------

 In the previous example we generated a phase diagram at 0 K.  However, this is not representative of normal conditions.
 Temperature is an important consideration for materials chemistry and we may wish to evaluate the phase thermodynamic stability at various synthesis conditions.
-In order to overcome this and intorrduce temperature we need to modife the equations from tutorial 1.
 This example will again be using the :math:`MgO-CO_2-H_2O` system.

 As before the free energy can be calculated using;

 .. math::
     \Delta G^{0}_{f} = \sum\Delta G_{f}^{0,\text{products}} - \sum\Delta G_{f}^{0,\text{reactants}}

 Where for this tutorial the free energy (G) for solid phases  is equal to is equal to the calculated DFT energy :math:`(U_0)`.
 For gaseous species, the standard free energy varies significantly with temperature, and as DFT simulations are designed for condensed phase systems, we use experimental data to determine the temperature dependent free energy term for gaseous species, where :math:`$S_{expt}(T)$` is specific entropy value for a given T and  :math:`$H-H^0(T)$` is the , both can be obtained from the NIST database and can be calculated as;

 .. math::
     G =  U_0 + (H-H^0(T) - T S_{\text{expt}}(T))